CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 The bounce statistics are shown in your SMTPeter dashboard overview.

 [Read more about bounce tracking](copernica-docs:SMTPeter/features/bounce-tracking "Bounce Tracking Documentation")

+> **Note:** These features below are currently being worked on and should be implemented soon.

 ## Click Tracking